yiuklh/jsproj2hy/README.md

+Date: August 19, 2016

+Released online as "horsepowerttc".
+There's an 'uncaught reference error, $ is not define' that I can't identity the exact cause of problem.
+However, it is still generally works.

 Date: July 27, 2016

 Finalized Project3 was created based on the 'building blocks' from projects 1 & 2 with SIMPLIFIED conditions.